abdullah578/football-app/README.md

 # Football App

-This app uses the typical webstack (HTML, CSS, and JS) in conjuction with API-Football to display league standings and fixtures.
+This app uses the typical webstack (HTML, CSS, and JS) and the MVC (Model View Controller) architecture in conjuction with API-Football to display league standings and fixtures.
 It is also capable of displaying a specific team's stats and fixtures and can filter out fixtures that don't include a user-entered team in the fixture.

 ## Getting Started